kubeflow/website/content/en/docs/pipelines/tutorials/sdk-examples.md

 Use the following examples to learn more about the Kubeflow Pipelines SDK.

-### Creating a pipeline and a pipeline version using the SDK
+### Example 1: Creating a pipeline and a pipeline version using the SDK

 The following example demonstrates how to use the Kubeflow Pipelines SDK to create a pipeline and a pipeline version.